Kiran7007/Interview-Preparation/docs/kotlin.md

 Use `apply` for object configuration, `let` for null-safe work, and `run` when you want a computed value.

-Interview Answer:
-> - These are scope functions that make object manipulation more readable.

 ---

 ## What is `by lazy`?